* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Softening stale bagels in the toaster

-1. Moisten the outside of your bagel by spritzing it with water.
+1. Moisten the outside of your bagel by spritzing it with water or even running it under the tap.

 2. Cut the bagel in half.